 [Regulation 2 amended in Gazette 10 Nov 2000 p.
 6164; 11 May 2007 p.
 1995.]

-3. Application of declaration to a region
+3. Reference in declaration etc. to district deemed to be also reference to region

 In any form of declaration or statement made, or to be made, by an officer, clerk, elector or voter, in relation to an election or referendum, a reference in the declaration or statement to a district is, unless the contrary intention appears, to be read and construed, as well, as a reference to the corresponding region.

-4. Application to more than one election
+4. Regulations apply to more than one election etc. held on one day

 The provisions of these regulations, and the forms prescribed in these regulations apply, as nearly as is practicable and with such modifications as are, in the opinion of the Electoral Commissioner, necessary or expedient, as well to more than one election, including one or more referendums, held for a district or region on the same day as to any other election.